Firefly Collaborative Mental Health

 I started this practice to provide mental health care the way I believe it should be: personal, accessible, less rushed, never corporate or cookie-cutter.
 Many of my patients have had negative experiences with psychiatric care, feeling dismissed, unheard, or invalidated.
 My promise is to listen to you, believe you, respect your lived experience, and center your values, priorities, and treatment goals at each visit.

-Supportive psychotherapy with a DBT (dialectical behavioral therapy) and CBT (cognitive behavioral therapy) focus.
+Supportive psychotherapy with a DBT (dialectical behavioral therapy) bent

 About me: